The New York Knicks Have Waived A Player And Signed A Player

 Now, they are binging back Arcidiacono and waiving Hill, who is out due to injury.

-On Thursday night, they are hosting the New Orleans Pelicans in New York City.
+On Thursday night, they lost to the New Orleans Pelicans at home 102-91.

 Related stories on NBA basketball